A question we are often asked is, “Should my teen still see a pediatric dentist or switch to a dentist for adults?”

 Wisdom Teeth Issues in Young Adults

-Wisdom teeth, the third set of molars located in the back of the mouth, typically come in between the ages of 17 to 25.
+Wisdom teeth, the third set of molars located in the back of the mouth, typically come in between the late teens to early 20s.
 This can often cause pain, crowding, or even tooth decay.
 Since this area is difficult to keep clean, it is a vulnerable place for bacteria to grow, which can lead to cavities and gum disease.
 Pediatric dentists can help detect problems or issues that can occur with wisdom teeth begin to appear.

 Independence and Responsibility